Yuzhifur/Sentra-Chatbot/README.md

 - Clicking an entry reopens the associated chat session.

 ### 5. 💬 Chat Creation and Access
-- Users can start a new chat from a character’s profile page.
+- Users can start a new chat from a character's profile page.
 - A modal popup allows choosing between starting a new chat or continuing an existing one.
-- Each chat session is recorded in both the `chats/` collection and the user’s `chatHistory/` subcollection.
+- Each chat session is recorded in both the `chats/` collection and the user's `chatHistory/` subcollection.

 ### 6. 🤖 Chatting with AI Characters
 - Users can engage in immersive conversations with AI-driven characters.